IsratTasnimEsha/Restaurant-Food-Management-And-Delivery-App/README.md

 ### For Food Consumers:

-#### User Registration
+#### Account Management

-- Consumers can sign up using their verified phone number and essential personal information.
+- Sign up as a buyer using a verified phone number with OTP verification.
+- Access the buyer dashboard after sign-in to manage your account.
+- Edit profile details when needed.

 #### Restaurant Exploration